Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 $ mvn clean install
 ```

 This will build all of Alluxio, as well as run all the tests.
-This may take several minutes to
+Depending on your hardware this may take anywhere form several
-finish.
+minutes to half an hour to finish.

 If at any point in time you would like to only recompile and not run all the checks and testing, you
 can run: